11 Back-to-School Night Icebreakers

 6. Have parents list which super power they would like to have and why (i.e. being invisible, flying, x-ray vision.)

 7. Form small groups and ask each member what person, dead or alive, would the others invite to dinner and why.

 8. Form small groups and go around the circle sharing favorite school memories.

 9. In small groups, have parents take turns telling the others three things about themselves that are true and one lie.
 Have the rest of the group guess which one is the lie.

-10. Ask to share one thing that they learned when they were their child’s age.
+10. Ask parents to share one thing that they learned when they were their child’s age.

 11. Form partners where neither knows the other.
 Then do a two-minute interview, answering questions like, “What is your favorite time of day?
 What is the nicest thing anyone has ever done for you?
-Name one thing you are grateful for.”
+What is one thing you are grateful for?”
 Then take turns introducing each other to the larger group.

-Make sure to keep icebreakers light and enjoyable for your class parents, avoiding embarrassment and creating an atmosphere that fosters a sense of commonality and belonging.
+Make sure to keep icebreakers light and enjoyable for your class parents, avoid embarrassment, and create an atmosphere that fosters a sense of commonality and belonging.